CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ### High level architecture

-On the diagram, I used 3 colors to contract depending on thei main function
+On the diagram, I used 4 colors to highlight contracts depending on their main concern:

 1. In &#129001;`green`, we have the `Proxy` which is, as its name suggests, the main entry point to the DApp from the end user perspective.
-It is responsible for the incoming calls orchestration, keeping track of the contracts addresses as the change after contract updates.
-It also holds into its storage the values of pricing variables.
 2. In &#128997;`red`, we have the contracts that hold client data.
 In order for the DApp to continue working, those contracts should never be changed.
 3. In &#128998;`blue`, we have the contracts that manipulate data.
-These can be updated.
+These can be upgraded
+4. In &#129000;`yellow`, we have the OpenZeppelin dependencies

+In the diagram, I have used 3 differents types of arrows to show the nature of the dependencies between contracts (more on than below in the text):
+- `imports` are represented by solid arrow with a black head
+- `references` to a contract are represented with a dashed arrow with a white head
+- `inheritance` is represented by a solid arrow with a white head

+All contracts import the `CommonStructs` library and inherit the `Ownable` contract.

-### Proxy
+### Proxy.sol

-The proxy is the main entry point to the DApp.
-It is responsible to route the different incoming calls from the user, dispatch them to the correct contract
+The `Proxy` contract is the main entry point to the DApp for the end user.
+It is responsible for :
+- routing the different incoming calls from the user, dispatching them to the correct contract and retrieving the resulting data to the caller
+- keeping track of the contracts addresses as they change after contract upgrades
+- storaging the values of public pricing variables

+### Deals.sol

+The `Deals` contract is reponsible for storing the user's data.
+Apart from the Escrow contract that holds the current deposit balance of the users, all the other data written to the Dapp and specific to a particular client are stored in the `Deal` contract

+### Instructions.sol

+The ``

 ## Problematic